 Llanrhaeadr – ym-Mochnant – Powys

-Perhaps best known for its waterfall set among the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
+Perhaps best known for the stunning waterfall set between the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
 There are various paths to help you get up to the top of the waterfall (dogs on leads).
-If you still want more adventure off into the surrounding moorlands and see where you end up!
+If you still want more adventure, ramble off into the surrounding moorlands and see where you end up!
 I love the cozy tea rooms and the guest house next to the waterfall, it even has a prayer/meditation lodge not many people know of!

 Llanidloes – Powys

 Llanidloes is a very Welsh market town with an amazing veggie cafe (and close to Aberystwyth).
 Here you can get to Hafren Forest and find the source of the River Severn!
-You can also travel to the scenic Llyn Clywedog – a haven for nature and perfect for a picnic.
+You can also travel to the scenic Llyn Clywedog – a haven for nature and perfect for a picnic and a paddleboard.

 Welshpool – Powys